aryajayadevkm/MaintenanceApp/README.md

 <br />

 ### Testing maintenance collection
-The real feature of the app is collection of maintenance charge and record keeping.
-This means
+The real feature of the app is collection of maintenance charge and record keeping ie,
 <br />
-1. It calculates due amount
+1. Generate bills automatically/manually
-2. months which are overdue
+2. Show overdues
-3. Allows payment in advance
+3. Record monthly/advance payment
-4. Stock up extra payment
+4. Match bills and payments
-5. Use the stocked up amount to pay off the dues.
+5. Manage fine

 To try these, add some flats (maintenance charge should not be left blank).
 Now go to **api/collections/** end point and make a get request.
 You'll find the dues and the months overdue.
 (Note: Flat upon registration sets maintenance charge due for that month and payment records get appended automatically every month.
 <br />